zhijing-jin/nlp-phd-global-equality/README.md

 6. (Tim Dettmers, PhD@UW) **On Creativity in Academia** (2019). [[Article](https://timdettmers.com/2019/09/03/creativity-in-academia/)]

+### Coming Up with Good Research Ideas

+1. (Prof Jia-Bin Huang@UMaryland) **How to come up with research ideas?** (2021). [[Suggestions](https://twitter.com/jbhuang0604/status/1423499757591400448)]

+2. (John Schulman, co-founder of OpenAI) **An Opinionated Guide to ML Research (e.g., horning your taste)** (2020). [[Suggestions](http://joschu.net/blog/opinionated-guide-ml-research.html)]
+   <br> _Interesting snippets: "Goal-driven.
+Develop a vision of some new AI capabilities you’d like to achieve, and solve problems that bring you closer to that goal.", "If you are working on incremental ideas, be aware that their usefulness depends on their complexity.", "Consider how the biggests bursts of impactful work tend to be tightly clustered in a small number of research groups and institutions.
+That’s not because these people are dramatically smarter than everyone else, it’s because they have a higher density of expertise and perspective, which puts them a little ahead of the rest of the community, and thus they dominate in generating new results.", "Early on in your career, I recommend splitting your time about evenly between textbooks and papers.
+You should choose a small set of relevant textbooks and theses to gradually work through, and you should also reimplement the models and algorithms from your favorite papers."_

+3. (Prof Fei-Fei Li@Stanford) **De-Mystifying Good Research and Good Papers** (2014). [[Suggestions](https://bigaidream.gitbooks.io/tech-blog/content/2014/de-mystifying-good-research.html)]
+   <br>_Interesting snippets: "This means publishing papers is NOT about “this has not been published or written before, let me do it”, nor is it about “let me find an arcane little problem that can get me an easy poster”.
+It’s about “if I do this, I could offer a better solution to this important problem,” or “if I do this, I could add a genuinely new and important piece of knowledge to the field.”
+You should always conduct research with the goal that it could be directly used by many people (or industry).
+In other words, your research topic should have many ‘customers’, and your solution would be the one they want to use.
+A good research project is not about the past (i.e. obtaining a higher performance than the previous N papers).
+It’s **about the future (i.e. inspiring N future papers to follow and cite you, N->\inf)**."_

+### Internship

+1. (Elman Mansimov, Research Scientist@Amazon) **Tips on summer industry research internships in ML** (2021). [[Suggestions](https://twitter.com/elmanmansimov/status/1447576218535071747)]

 ### Grad School Fellowships

 **List of fellowship opportunities to track:**